Berlin Souvenir Guide: What’s Actually Worth It

 The bear, or “Der Bär,” has been a symbol of Berlin since 1280 and appears on Berlin’s coat of arms.
 Over two decades ago, the first Berlin Buddy Bear sculpture appeared, and now there are hundreds scattered throughout the city.

 Tourist shops offer a variety of bear-themed souvenirs, but for a truly special keepsake, seek out a classic Steiff teddy bear.
-A beloved choice for generations of German children, including our own family, a Steiff bear is a timeless treasure.
+A beloved choice for generations of German children, including our own family, a Steiff bear is a timeless treasure nearly 50 years old.

 📍Teddy Laden Berlin Propststraße